 (The above plugins’ default descriptions were self-explanatory, so I felt no need to add anything…)

 - 10. W3 Total Cache – “Dramatically improve the user experience of your blog.
 Add transparent page caching, database caching, minify and content delivery network (CDN) functionality and more to WordPress.”
 I previously used WP-SuperCache, but W3 Total Cache seems to work much better, and it is equally easy to setup and maintain.

-- 11. GZIP Output. – “Allow GZIPped output for your WordPress blog.
+- 11. Check and Enable GZIP compression. – “Allow GZIPped output for your WordPress blog.
 Restores functionality removed in WordPress 2.5.”
 Gzipping each page makes the page smaller, causing it to use less bandwidth, as well as improving the load time.